Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/jupyter.md

 In the form you will be able to select.

-- **Jupyter type:** The notebook type that will be launched, either Notebook or Lab.
-    It is recommended to use _Lab_ as _Notebook_ is being deprecated.
-    If you do want to use _Notebook_, ensure that the Python environment you are using has the `nbclassic` package installed.
 - **Working directory:** The directory where your notebook file is stored.
 - **Basic or Advanced:** The _Basic_ setting allows you so use a Python module provided by the system, with either a virtual environment or user-installed packages to extend the module.
     The _Advanced_ setting lets you set up the Python environment either using a script provided in the form, or a path to a script.